-The growth in the annual rate base has been upgraded from 0.4% in 2020-21 to 1% in 2021-22.
-This upgrade is reflective of an uplift in activity in relation to new residential or commercial development which is expected to continue in the short to medium term
+The growth in the annual rate base has been downgraded from 1.0% in 2021-22 to 0.6% in 2022-23.
+This reflects activity in relation to new residential and commercial development which is expected to remain consistent in the short to medium term.